John Henry Smith (reporter): Career

 John Henry Smith joined Al Jazeera America in July 2013 after 2 years at Comcast Sports Net Bay Area in San Francisco, CA. While at CSN, John served for a year as the sideline reporter for the Golden State Warriors.
 From 2009 to 2011, he served as the sports director and anchor/reporter at WVUE (FOX), in New Orleans.
-During his time at WVUE, Smith covered the New Orleans Saints’ journey to Super Bowl XLIV.
-Before relocating to New Orleans, Smith was an anchor/reporter in Miami at WPLG (ABC), from 2004-2009.
+During his time at WVUE, Smith covered the New Orleans Saints' journey to Super Bowl XLIV.
+Before relocating to New Orleans, Smith was an anchor/reporter in Miami at WPLG (ABC), from 2004 to 2009.
 He also co-anchored Sports Sunday, a top-ranked sports wrap-up program in South Florida, as well as Sports Saturday, a college football wrap-up program.
 He as of June 4, 2016 is with News 12 Long Island as an anchor.
-Prior to his time in Florida, Smith was a sports anchor/reporter for News 14 Carolina, in Raleigh, NC, from 2002-2004.
+Prior to his time in Florida, Smith was a sports anchor/reporter for News 14 Carolina, in Raleigh, NC, from 2002 to 2004.

 Awards

-The Louisiana Associated Press Broadcasters Association awarded Smith’s sportscast the best in New Orleans, in 2010.
+The Louisiana Associated Press Broadcasters Association awarded Smith's sportscast the best in New Orleans, in 2010.